MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

 The alpha format provides two options to interpret the source image's pixels:

 * ``grayscale``: The source image is first `grayscaled`_ and then drawn over a white background.
-  The black pixels are encoded as fully opaque pixels, the white pixels as fully transparent pixels and gray pixels as transparent pixels (the blacker the pixel, the more opaque the encoded opacity).
+  The black pixels are encoded as fully opaque pixels, the white pixels as fully transparent pixels and gray pixels as transparent pixels (the closer the pixel is to black, the more opaque the encoded opacity is).
 * ``alpha``: Only the opacity component is encoded (the R-G-B components are ignored).
 * *no option*: same as ``grayscale`` (backward compatibility).